GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 the terminology of wilderness first aid, "Don't create another patient".

 **Do not be a burden on others.
-It is healthy to share and connect, but do not overrely on the emotional and physical labor of others**
+It is healthy to share and connect, but do not over-rely on the emotional and physical labor of others**

 #### Be kind